English as an Additional Language

 Bilingual Book Borrowing Service in EAL Room F053

-If you have any unwanted reading books written in various languages suitable for 11-16 year olds that you would be willing to donate I would be very grateful.
+If you have any unwanted reading books written in various languages suitable for 11-16 year olds that you would be willing to donate we would be very grateful.
 It is really important for EAL learners to keep using their home language.
 Reading is an excellent tool to help with this.
-Please bring any donations to Main Reception and mark them for the attention of Mrs Moran and indicate the language.

 GCSE in Home Language – Would you like your child to take a GCSE in their home language?
 There is a fee, preparation lessons to complete and an exam.
 To find out if we are able to offer this fantastic service for your home language please contact the exams office via email on email@example.com.
 All we ask is that you wait until your child reaches year 10 before making this enquiry but it’s a great idea to start a conversation with your child before Year 10 so they can fully consider this opportunity.